-Make no mistake: return policies are all-important for online retailers, according to an analysis from Granify, a software-as-a-service consultancy.
+Make no mistake: A happy customer is a repeat customer.
+And as it turns out, a lot of that happiness depends on your returns policy.
+Return policies are all-important for online retailers according to an analysis from Granify, a software-as-a-service consultancy.

 Granify analyzed 2.8 million shoppers and 894,000 transactions, and concluded that a strong return policy was THE most important decision-making factor in many retail categories, including home building supplies, jewelry and accessories, and apparel.
 Social proof—convincing testimonials about products—was second.
 Price came in third.